 - Episodic migraine: fewer than 15 headache days per month, some of them being migraine.

-- Chronic Migraine: 15 or more days headache per month, with headaches lasting four hours or longer, for at least three months, some being migraine.
-This is called Chronic Migraine
+- Chronic Migraine: 15 or more headache days per month, with headaches lasting four hours or longer, for at least three months, some being migraine.

 How are migraines diagnosed?